Why are the emails that I send with Amazon SES marked as spam?

 0

-The emails that I send with Amazon Simple Email Service (Amazon SES) end up in the recipients' spam folders.
+The emails that I send with Amazon Simple Email Service (Amazon SES) are placed in the recipients' spam folders.

 Short description

-After Amazon SES successfully delivers the email to a mail server, an email might end up in a spam folder.
-SES can't control how a delivered email is processed and can't confirm placement into an inbox if the email is marked as spam.
+After Amazon SES successfully delivers the email to a mail server, an email might be placed in a spam folder.
+SES can't control how a delivered email is processed and can't confirm placement into an inbox when the email is marked as spam.
 Internet service providers (ISPs) also use mechanisms and algorithms to filter emails to place them in either the recipient's inbox folder or spam folder.

 Resolution

-Follow these steps to minimize the chances that your emails land in a recipient's spam folder:
+To minimize the chances that your emails are placed in a recipient's spam folder, take the following actions:

 Related information